grabnerandi/keptn-qualitygate-examples/README.md

 ~/keptn send event start-evaluation --project=sample --service=sampleservice --stage=hardening --timeframe=1h
 ```

-# 4. Understanding and extending SLIs
+# 4. Understanding and extending SLIs with Dynatrace Calculated Service Metrics

 Dynatrace's [Metrics APIv2](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric/selector-transformations/) provides powerful query options.
 Besides specifying the metric you want you can define use the scope option to filter on tags, management zones, entities, dimensions ...
 When keptn executes these queries you can use a bunch of placeholders that keptn passes to the SLI services.
 More details can be found in the [Dynatrace SLI documentation](https://github.com/keptn-contrib/dynatrace-sli-service/tree/release-0.1.0).
 If you have tagged your services with project, service or stage you can use these placeholders like shown on that doc page, e.g: